 Some of the projects included in this collection include the Mile of Murals Project and the wonderful and whimsical pieces included along the Howard Street area.

 I’d suggest that visitors make a beeline for Jeff Zimmerman’s wonderful “Chicago: Wind, Sun, and Shine” mural, which graces the underpass at Lunt Avenue at Glenwood.
-This piece is part of the Mile of Murals Project and you’d do well to check out the healthful and diverse food offerings at the Heartland Cafe, which is right across the street from these gorgeous pieces.
+This piece is part of the Mile of Murals Project and you’d do well to check out the healthful and diverse food offerings at the Heartland Cafe (now closed), which is right across the street from these gorgeous pieces.

 Taking a family or friends around even a handful of these amazing artworks will enhance their understanding of Chicago and also give them an opportunity to see a neighborhood that many visitors might not normally visit.
 After one visit, you may be coming back for more!